Fife Coastal Path: Places of interest

-Places of historic interest along the route include Inverkeithing's Hospitum of the Grey Friars, Aberdour Castle, Macduff's Castle near East Wemyss, Wemyss Castle, and Pitmilly, a former estate associated with the Moneypenny family.
-On the southern bank of the river Tay between the historic rail bridge, scene of one of the greatest rail disasters in Britain and the 1960s road bridge, lies the historic town of Newport.
-Here you will pass the ferry terminal built by Telford, before passing the historic posting house building (built 1806), which now houses the Tatha gallery, named after the Gaelic for the River Tay.
-Along the way a range of diverse wildlife such as porpoises, dolphins and puffins may also be seen.
+Places of historic interest along the route include: Inverkeithing's Hospitum of the Grey Friars, Aberdour Castle, Macduff's Castle near East Wemyss, Wemyss Castle, and Pitmilly, a former estate associated with the Moneypenny family.
+On the southern bank of the River Tay between the historic rail bridge - in 1879 the scene of one of the greatest rail disasters in Britain - and the 1960s road bridge, lies the historic town of Newport.
+Here you will pass the ferry terminal built by Telford, and also the historic post house building (1806), which now houses the Tatha gallery, named after the Gaelic for the River Tay.
+Along the way a range of diverse wildlife such as porpoises, dolphins and puffins may sometimes be seen.
 The focal point of the Fife Coastal Path is the Harbourmaster's House, in Dysart, which was used as a location during the filming of Outlander.
 The building now houses a visitor centre and cafe, as well as being the head offices of the Fife Coast and Countryside Trust.

 The path includes a short (c.
 0.5 km) optional section known as the Elie Chain Walk, between Kincraig Point and Earlsferry to the west of Elie.
-This route, which should only be used during low tides, has chains fixed to the cliffs and rocks of the shore to assist progress, and is sometimes referred to as Scotland’s secret via ferrata.
+This route, which should only be used during low tides, has chains fixed to the cliffs and rocks of the shore to assist progress, and is sometimes referred to as Scotland’s via ferrata.
 At times, short vertical climbs are necessary, although most of the chains are positioned to provide support while walking.
 The chains were first installed in the 1920s, and were replaced in 2010.
 An alternative, more straightforward route runs along the clifftop above.

-Carlin Knowes quarry, North Queensferry has a memorial plaque commemorating the halting of the victims of the 1850 Irish Evictions from Dunfermline by quarrymen deputised by the Provost of Inverkeithing.
+Carlin Knowes quarry, at North Queensferry, has a memorial plaque commemorating the halting of the eviction of Irish families from Dunfermline in 1850.
+Carlin Knowes quarrymen were deputised by the Provost of Inverkeithing to protect the families who were being driven out of Fife.
+The hostile mob was confronted by the quarrymen and the expulsion stopped.
+The Irish families were then escorted back to their homes in Dunfermline.